Roll20/roll20-character-sheets/Stars_Without_Number_Revised/ReadMe.md

 ### Changelog

+### 1.5.0

+* Fixed Sneak skill showing as Program.
+* Added Beasts and Bots to NPC autofill.
+* Added Saving Throw to NPC sheet.

 ### 1.4.0

 * Added NPC tab which holds standard NPC stats, notes, and rolls such as Morale and Reaction.